sonurajp/Card-Anim/README.md

 # CssTricksCard
-hover effect for desktop and will adjust for mobile phone
+hover effect for desktop and will adjust for mobile phone in 2nd branch #responsive